 Starting a new blog has been on my to-do list for a while.
 A social media presence is helpful for writers, and as I am currently revising my novel in the hope of having it accepted for publication I need to start now.
-And aside from that, I read the blogs of other writers and want to join that conversation.

 So many different areas need attention right now.
 The kids, always.
 The dire shoe situation.
 House hunting.
 The need to feed four people, including two selective vegetarians.
 Overdue tax returns.
 Incomprehensible recycling.
 Tiptoeing past the shift worker on the second floor, whose wife guards his sleep like a lioness.
 Parental guilt at uprooting my kids from everything they know and love.
-Getting my head around German bureaucracy and the many official letters I receive in German from places unknown.
+Getting my head around German bureaucracy and avoiding the many official letters I receive in German from places unknown with long convoluted names.
 Dropping my son at Kita and not knowing if it will go smoothly or… not so smoothly.
 Thinking about doing some exercise.
 Keeping up with my copywriting work, which funnily enough involves ghostwriting a blog for someone else.

 And then there are the curve balls.
 Mein gott, the curve balls.
 Last week, my son brought home a five-day virus from Kita thanks to a suite of high-functioning German germs we aren’t immune to.
 A virus that gives him a hacking cough and results in a chilling moment when I find him lying down in his bed, having voluntarily put himself there.